quangnd/marktrapp.com/jekyll/blog/_posts/2014-03-15-history-science-cosmos.md

     <figcaption>Tardigrade</figcaption>
 </figure>

 This is a tardigrade, or waterbear: a microscopic organism part of a group known as "extremophiles."
-Extremophiles have the ability to live in habitates humans and most other organisms would find completely inhospitable: the waterbear, for example, can live under miles of ice, withstand temperatures close to the boiling point of water, and even [survive the vacuum of space][1].
+Extremophiles have the ability to live in habitats humans and most other organisms would find completely inhospitable: the waterbear, for example, can live under miles of ice, withstand temperatures close to the boiling point of water, and even [survive the vacuum of space][1].

 However, while the "ice" part of the narration is correct, there is no known organism that can withstand, much less live in, even the lower bounds of temperatures associated with fire (~750°C).
 Even the hardy waterbear has only [survived a few minutes at ~150°C][2].
 So unfortunately, we won't encounter beings that live in fire.

 ### Stars that never die

-In the very next animation, DeGrasse states we'll also "explore the planets of stars that never die."
-Depending on how you define "die", this is either another impossibility or in actuality not that wild and fantastical.
+In the very next animation, deGrasse Tyson states we'll also "explore the planets of stars that never die."
+Depending on how you define "die", this is either another impossibility or, in actuality, not that wild and fantastical.
 There are many types of stars and equally as many different expected lifecycles for stars.
 Some stars might explode into supernovae, some may even turn into black holes.
 But many will burn through their fuel and eventually shrink down to a small fraction of their former selves called a black dwarf.

 The supernova is pretty uncontroversially a "death" of a star: there is nothing left but a cloud of star material that may then go on to form something else, like a new star.
 So that leaves the other two scenarios: black holes and dwarfs.
 It is in these two scenarios where we need to hone our understanding of the word "die".
 What does it mean for a star to "die"?
 Do we mean the same thing as a super nova, where there is no single "thing" we can point to and say, "that's a star"?